 Probation

-Last updated on November 21, 2024
+Last updated on April 29, 2026

 Probation is a sentence or a part of a sentence that you serve in the community.

 The court may order you to complete a period of probation alone, or a period of probation after a custody sentence or other community sentence.
-If you are on probation, you must follow the conditions identified in your probation order.
-These might include, having good conduct in the community, not using alcohol or drugs, staying away from the victim or others.

-To learn more, please visit: Community Supervision.
+To learn more, see Community supervision.

-Section 810 Recognizance (Peace Bond)
+Section 810 recognizance (Peace bond)

 Under section 810 of the Criminal Code of Canada, the court may order a recognizance (commonly referred to as a peace bond) for not more than 24 months when there is a perceived threat of harm to the safety of a community or person.
 These orders do not require a criminal conviction.